adaltas/node-nikita/src/iptables.coffee.md

     Function called with a log related messages.
 *   `rules` (object | array)
     One or more objects containing iptables rule definitions.
-*   `ssh` (object | ssh connection)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `stdout` (stream writer)
     Stream writer to pipe the standart output stream of the executed commands.
 *   `stderr` (stream writer)
     Stream writer to pipe the standart error stream of the executed commands.
+*   `ssh` (object|ssh2)
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stdout` (stream.Writable)
+    Writable EventEmitter in which the standard output of executed commands will be piped.
+*   `stderr` (stream.Writable)
+    Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Usage